Jade-ux/Learn_English_In_South_Africa/README.md

 **Validating markup:** My HTML was tested using the [W3C Markup Validation Service](https://validator.w3.org/).
 There were a few errors highlighted and I have fixed each one except for the following:
 - Heading warning on banner images - recommended to add header to the banner section, however, I do not want text over the banner and my next heading is one section down so I have left this as it is for now.

-There were a few interesting bugs:
+There were a few interesting bugs on the forms:
-- Enquire page: on the form there was an error on the select input field - if required you need either a size attribute greater than 1.
-Adding a size attribute broke the design as it was no longer a drop-down.
-I have therefore removed the 'required' attribute and will look for a solution in future releases.
-- Also on the form there was an error on the label for the checkboxes group.
-Therefore I have added a legend instead of a label for the fieldset of checkboxes.
+- An error on the label for the checkboxes group - therefore I have added a legend instead of a label for the fieldset of checkboxes.
+When I ran the code through the validator again this error did not come up.
 - There is a warning on the date field as this is not supported in all browsers.
 However, I have chosen to leave it in and have conducted my own testing in Firefox, Chrome and Safari.
 In all of these the date option works as expected.
 In future, when I have completed the JavaScript module, I will add a pollyfill to fix this issue, [I have found a resource here that may fix the issue](https://github.com/jonstipe/date-polyfill/blob/master/date-polyfill.js).

 **Responsive behaviour**

 - The site uses Bootstrap's breakpoints to break down content for small, medium and large screens, to provide a good user experience on any device.
 I have also added media queries to some content to ensure these sections would be optimally displayed on any screen size.
-- I have tested the site across various devices and using Chrome Developer tools, to ensure the content breaks at the points I intended for each screen size.
+- I have tested the site across various devices and browsers and using Chrome Developer tools and Mozilla developer tools, to ensure the content breaks at the points I intended for each screen size.
+- I have also tested each page of the site using [Google's automated mobile friendly test](https://search.google.com/test/mobile-friendly).
+The results showed the site is mobile-friendly, [see screenshot here](assets/user-stories/mobile-friendly-test.PNG).

 ## Deployment